The best superfoods for brain health

 And omega 3 fatty acids are extremely important in all body systems’ health, but most importantly in the brain.

 Increasing research is showing the incredible effect of these essential fats.

-Our bodies cannot produce this necessary fat, and so we have to find it in our diet.
+Our bodies cannot produce this necessary fat, so we have to find it in our diet.

 So guess what, if you don’t eat food that contains this necessary nutrient, and don’t supplement it, the body and brain functions suffer.

-Unfortunately, regular western diet is sorely lacking in these beneficial fats.
+Unfortunately, the regular Western diet is sorely lacking in these beneficial fats.
 Instead, we are inundated with foods doused in inflammatory omega six fats.

-As a result, dire health consequences then ensue including mental health issues, heart diseases, and metabolic syndrome.
+As a result, dire health consequences ensue including mental health issues, heart diseases, and metabolic syndrome.